awsdocs/amazon-traffic-mirroring-guide/doc_source/what-is-traffic-mirroring.md

 # What is Traffic Mirroring?<a name="what-is-traffic-mirroring"></a>

-Traffic Mirroring is an Amazon VPC feature that you can use to copy network traffic from an elastic network interface of Amazon EC2 instances\.
+Traffic Mirroring is an Amazon VPC feature that you can use to copy network traffic from an elastic network interface of type `interface`\.
 You can then send the traffic to out\-of\-band security and monitoring appliances for:
 + Content inspection
 + Threat monitoring
 + Troubleshooting

-The security and monitoring appliances can be deployed as individual instances, or as a fleet of instances behind a Network Load Balancer with a UDP listener\.
+The security and monitoring appliances can be deployed as individual instances, or as a fleet of instances behind either a Network Load Balancer with a UDP listener or a Gateway Load Balancer with a UDP listener\.
 Traffic Mirroring supports filters and packet truncation, so that you only extract the traffic of interest to monitor by using monitoring tools of your choice\.

 ## Traffic Mirroring concepts<a name="concepts"></a>

 The following are the key concepts for Traffic Mirroring:
-+ **Source** — A network interface with the type `instance`\.
++ **Source** — The network interface to monitor\.
 + **Target** — The destination for mirrored traffic\.
 + **Filter** — A set of rules that defines the traffic that is copied in a traffic mirror session\.
 + **Session** — An entity that describes Traffic Mirroring from a source to a target using filters\.